El Salvador Climate

 This month in numbers

 El Salvador experienced its 8th warmest April on record, with an average temperature of 28.11°C, an anomaly of +1.2°C compared to the 1961–1990 baseline.
-The period of February–April 2026 was the 2nd warmest on record for El Salvador, with an average temperature of 27.89°C, an anomaly of +1.7°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with a +1.1°C anomaly, and the February–April period also ranked as the 2nd warmest globally, with a +1.2°C anomaly.
+The period of February–April 2026 was the 2nd warmest on record for El Salvador, with an average temperature of 27.89°C, an anomaly of +1.7°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The global land temperature for February–April 2026 also ranked as the 2nd warmest on record, with an anomaly of +1.2°C.

 What changed